PICO-Agile-Octopus-Display/installation/README.md

 ## Firmware Installation
 Your PICO-W must be running the Pimoroni MicroPython image.
 You can find the version used for this project in the firmware project.
 Hold down the BOOTSEL button down on your PICO-W, plug it into your computer and then drag the image file onto the hard drive that appears.
 ## Sofware Installation
-Once you have installed the firmware you can use the [Thonny program](https://thonny.org/)  to copy the main.py program onto the display.
+Once you have installed the firmware you can use the [Thonny program](https://thonny.org/)  to copy the **main.py** and **strptime.py** program files onto the display.
+Put them both in the root folder.
 ## Software configuration

 ![configuration connect](/images/config1.png)